Modeling Optimal Tile Size for Enhancing Data Reuse in Convolutional Neural Networks

 )

-Keywords: Convolutional neural networks, energy consumption, external memory, data reuse, tiling,
+Keywords: Convolutional neural networks, energy consumption, off-chip memory, data reuse, tiling.,

 Abstract :